 To understand this passage, it helps to know the narrative context.
 In 2 Samuel 5, David was made king over all twelve tribes of Israel by common consent and by means of a covenant.
 He quickly captured the Gentile city of Jerusalem to use as his capital and “federal district.”
 In 2 Samuel 6, David honored God in one of his first acts as king, by bringing the Ark of the Covenant into Jerusalem, where it could serve as the focus of the liturgical life of the nation, enabling the king himself could lead the nation in worship.
 In response to David’s piety, God granted David an everlasting covenant of kingship over all mankind in 2 Samuel 7—a covenant which would later be restored and transformed in the “New Covenant” established by the Son of David through his Body and Blood (Luke 22:20; cf. Isa 55:1-3), renewed for us at every Eucharistic liturgy.
 In 2 Samuel 8–10, David reached the height of his earthly power, but in 2 Samuel 11 he gave in to sloth and self-indulgence, which metastatized into lust, adultery, and bureaucratic murder.
 Lazing on his roof when he should have been out leading the army in war, David saw his neighbor’s wife Bathsheba bathing on the roof, fell into lust, forcibly took her, and then had her husband Uriah killed to hide the unexpected pregnancy.
 This brings us to this Sunday’s Reading, in which the court prophet Nathan roundly rebukes David for his corruption, and David repents.

 The narrative of David in 2 Samuel illustrates for us the distinction between the concepts of guilt and temporal punishment.
 Guilt is the moral culpability for sin; whereas temporal punishment is the disorder introduced into our lives by the sin.
-Confession removes guilt; indulgences are the Church’s assistance offered to us to aid in the removal of temporal punishment.
+Confession removes guilt; but temporal punishment finds its remedy in indulgences, which are the Church’s assistance offered to us to aid in the consequences of sin.
 David sins in 2 Samuel 11, and repents in 2 Samuel 12.
 His guilt is forgiven in our First Reading.
 However, there are still temporal consequences.
-Because he sinned by adultery and murder, this same very sins have been allowed into his household and will manifest themselves in the chaotic and violent history of his own family from 2 Samuel 13–20.
+Because he sinned by adultery and murder, these same very sins have been allowed into his household and will manifest themselves in the chaotic and violent history of his own family from 2 Samuel 13–20.
 David’s sons will imitate the sexuality and violence of their father in these subsequent chapters.

 There is a theme of irresponsible fatherhood that runs throughout the historical books of the Old Testament (the “Deuteronomistic History”).
 The downfall of Eli, Samuel, and David is all, to a certain extent, their failures as fathers.
 The father is the priest of the ecclesia domestica, the domestic church.
 Sins practiced or permitted by the father enter the home, are replicated by the children, and bear their evil fruit.
 The story of David is a warning, especially to fathers, to be vigilant in the practice of virtue, and not to give in to self-indulgence or sensuality, which can lead domino-like to greater sins we would not normally even consider committing.
 It is particularly poignant in today’s culture, with the rash of pornography addiction that is destroying marriages and family life.
+The National Fatherhood Initiative makes available a wealth of statistics on the influence of fathers on human development: http://www.fatherhood.org/father-absence-statistics.
 On a more hopeful note, the story of David also reminds us of God’s forgiveness and covenantal mercy: for all David’s sins, God continued to show him his “mercy” (Heb. hesed, “covenantal fidelity”).
 We also can run to God in the hope of finding that same mercy.

 2. The Responsorial Psalm is 32:1-2, 5, 7, 11: